Edwards2718/Ergonomic-Dual-Foot-Controller/README.md

 I would recommend editing the controller’s width, height, and choosing a tactile switch by operating force to fit your needs.
 Print one side of the controller to test out and adjust accordingly.

-As for software, it's a simple two button controller so choose any option you like: QMK/Arduino/Etc. You can even use the MCU and code from the [Adafuit build guide](https://learn.adafruit.com/three-button-foot-switch/overview).
+As for software, it's a simple two button controller so choose any option you like: QMK/Arduino/Etc. You can even use the microcontroller and code from the [Adafuit build guide](https://learn.adafruit.com/three-button-foot-switch/overview) (thought that one is USB-C, not Micro-USB).
 I used QMK.

 I’ve used this controller for FPS games for sliding and jumping and it works great.
 I hope it’ll help someone else not just for gaming but for people with hand disabilities who can use it for mouse left click and right click.